sss-wue/scraps/IoT-Clients/SCRAPS_ATMEGA/README.md

     - Run: make microvisor.hex from command line
     - Run: make fuse4 from command line
     - Run: make flash from command line
-    - Then, run the python script file verifier.py that serves as a verifier, attaching as parameters the hex file and the serial port of the attached MCU.